clyfe/tweet_express/README.md

 </form>
 ```

-Look at `lib/controller.coffee`, file that's where all the magic happens.
+Look at the code in the `lib/` folder, it's nicely documented.

 ### Code reload